suhail-chand/dsa-py/README.md

-# dsa-py
-Exercises on Data Structures and Algorithms in Python
+# Exercises on Data Structures and Algorithms in Python